vetux/xng/README.md

             windows uses multiple STL dll files and allows loading of multiple STL version dlls into the same process.
 If the user links to a different STL version than the one used for building the engine dll there can be problems when passing types through the dll interface.
-      - MinGW v8.0.0
+      - ~~MinGW v8.0.0~~ *
 - Android
-    - Tested Compiler: Android NDK r25c
+    - ~~Tested Compiler: Android NDK r25c~~ *

+*= Cross Compiling is currently not supported because of the shader precompilation stage (Will be solved in the future)

 ### Build Instructions

 Check [BUILDING.md](BUILDING.md) for detailed building instructions.

-### Notes
-## Assimp Importer and Blender FBX Export
+## Assimp Parser and Blender FBX Export
-When exporting rigged meshes from blender to be imported with the assimp importer driver make sure to:
+When exporting rigged meshes from blender to be imported with the assimp parser driver make sure to:
 - Set the "Apply Scalings" to fbx unit scale.
 - Rotate the mesh and the rig -90 degrees in the X axis and apply the rotation.
 - Set the forward and up axis in the fbx exporter settings to Y forward and Z up to match blenders coordinate system.